The Bill: Cast

 The Bill had a large regular cast to support the number of episodes that were produced each year.
-Working on The Bill had become something of a comical joke in British acting, with 174 actors having formed part of the series' main cast since the series began.
+Working on The Bill became something of a rite of passage in British acting, with 174 actors having formed part of the series' main cast since the series began.
+The constant need for minor characters, normally appearing in only a single episode, inevitably led to numerous guest roles in The Bill being played by actors and actresses who later achieved a high profile, some of whom appeared as child actors.
+These include Keira Knightley, James McAvoy, Ray Winstone and Sean Bean.